raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 ### Errors
 | HTTP Status | Message |
 |--------------|-------------|
-| 400 | A customer record with this information already exists.
+| 400 | Duplicate customer or validation error.
-| 400 | Validation errors.
-Another object is included the response to list the parameters and errors.
-| 401 | You do not have access to this resource.
+| 403 | Not authorized to create customers.
-| 500 | An unexpected error occurred.
+| 404 | Customer not found.

 ## List Customers